Loganrap5/singleplayer-quake/Research.md

 ## A more detailed breakdown

 Ive incorporated some of the structural details similar to these.
 For the fortress to make sense, it needs high walls, a moat, and structural defense.
 I also liked the unique design of the fort, and while its not completly the same as mine, I wanted to incorporate these shapes somehow.
+Another small detail is the chokepoint entrances, most fortresses may have one way in and out (other than secret entrances/exits)

 ![star](https://github.com/user-attachments/assets/85fe6b81-3d6f-4a71-b209-a7493a9902ff)